-Bromelain can be used to treat a number of conditions, but it is particularly effective in reducing inflammation from infection and injuries.
+Bromelain can be used to treat a number of conditions.
+But it is particularly effective in reducing inflammation from infection and injuries.

 Surgery, Sprains and Strains, and Tendinitis

 Although studies show mixed results, bromelain may reduce swelling, bruising, healing time, and pain after surgery and physical injuries.
-It is often used to reduce inflammation from with tendinitis, sprains and strains, and other minor muscle injuries.
-Studies of people having dental, nasal, and foot surgeries found it did reduce inflammation.
+It is often used to reduce inflammation from tendinitis, sprains and strains, and other minor muscle injuries.
+Studies of people having dental, nasal, and foot surgeries found it reduced inflammation.
 In Europe, bromelain is used to treat sinus and nasal swelling following ear, nose, and throat surgery or trauma.

 Wounds and Burns

-Sinusitis (Sinus inflammation)
+Sinusitis (Sinus Inflammation)

 Bromelain is found in the common pineapple plant, but not in high enough doses to act as medicine.

 Bromelain is available in tablet or capsule form for use by mouth.
 A topical variety is sometimes used by health care providers to treat severe burns.
 Never try to treat a severe burn yourself.
 Always see a health care provider.

 Don't give bromelain to a child.
 There are no studies to know if it's safe or not.